Selecting Stocks with a Score

 - Cash flow from operations > net income

-- Long-term debt / Total The value of things the company owns and amounts it is owed this year < Long-term debt / Total The value of things the company owns and amounts it is owed last year
+- Long-term debt / Total assets this year < Long-term debt / Total assets last year

 - Shares outstanding this year <= shares outstanding last year

-- Revenues minus operating expenses. this year > Revenues minus operating expenses. last year
+- Gross margin this year > gross margin last year

-- Total sales / Total The value of things the company owns and amounts it is owed this year > Total sales / Total The value of things the company owns and amounts it is owed last year
+- Total sales / Total assets this year > Total sales / Total assets last year

 Piotroski performed his analysis using data from companies’ financial statements from 1976 to 1996.
 The average of the one-year returns for the companies with scores of 8 or 9 was 7.5 percentage points higher than the average for all companies with high BM ratios and 13.5 percentage points higher than the average for the market as a whole.